USS Franklin (CV-13): Return to the U.S.

 Franklin proceeded to Ulithi Atoll at 14 kn under her own power for emergency repairs.
 Next she headed to Pearl Harbor, Hawaii, for temporary repairs.
 As per Pearl Harbor procedures, a civilian harbor pilot came aboard to help navigate the carrier to the dock; Captain Gehres, however, refused, and said he would "take her in" himself.
 He maneuvered Franklin into the dock area too fast, crashing her into the dock; embarrassed, Gehres blamed the mooring details for the incident.
 After temporary repairs were completed, the ship continued its journey through the Panama Canal to the Brooklyn Navy Yard, New York, where she arrived on 28 April 1945.
 She had to steam to the East Coast of the United States for repairs in New York because all of the repair shipyards on the West Coast were heavily overloaded with American warships that had been damaged by Japanese kamikazes.

 Upon Franklin's arrival in New York, a long-brewing controversy over the ship's crew's conduct during her struggles finally came to a head.
 Captain Gehres had accused many of those who had left the ship on 19 March 1945 of desertion, despite the fact that those who had jumped into the water to escape had done so to prevent a likely death by fire, or had been led to believe that "abandon ship" had been ordered.
-While en route from Ulithi Atoll to Hawaii, Gehres had proclaimed 704 members of the crew to be members of the "Big Ben 704 Club" for having stayed with the heavily damaged warship, but investigators in New York discovered that only about 400 were actually onboard Franklin continuously.
+While en route from Ulithi Atoll to Hawaii, Gehres had proclaimed 704 members of the crew to be members of the "Big Ben 704 Club" for having stayed with the heavily damaged warship, but investigators in New York discovered that only about 400 were actually on board Franklin continuously.
 The others had been brought back on board either before or during the stop at Ulithi.
 All of the charges against the men of her crew were quietly dropped.
-Captain Gehres retired as a rear admiral, never taking an overseas assignment or command of another US Navy ship again.

-Repairs
+Captain Gehres was relieved as captain of the Franklin in July 1945 and reassigned to command Naval Air Station San Diego, eventually reaching the rank of rear admiral before retirement.

 Despite severe damage, Franklin was eventually restored to good condition.
 The story of this aircraft carrier's near-destruction and salvage was chronicled in the wartime documentary, The Saga of the Franklin (1945), and the 2011 documentary, USS Franklin: Honor Restored.